mebusy/notes/dev_notes/note_18.06_2.md

     7. eigenvalue could be complex number.
         - Symmetric matrix's eigenvalues are all real.
  - eigenvector
-    1. Eigenvectors of sysmmetric matrix are orthogonal.  (doesn's all eigenvectors orthogonal )
+    1. Eigenvectors of sysmmetric matrix are orthogonal.  (doesn't all eigenvectors orthogonal )
     2. A matrix may have no eigenvectors.  ( ? any example ? )